brankasando/GDP_LifeExpectance/README.md

 MSE_train=24.3
 MSE_test=15.3

-It’s expected that MSE_test is lower, but here is not the case.
+It’s expected that MSE_train is lower, but here is not the case.
 This can imply that model is not good and that is easy to get better result in test data, just by chance.
 It can imply that test set is small, or in general that there is not enough data.